The Strawberry Narrows Trail is a 12-mile singletrack that skirts the

 the creeks.
 Unless you're a bear.)

-The western end of the trail is seriously overgrown with
+In 2009, I found the western end of the trail to be seriously overgrown with

 sage and grass -- about as close to "not trail" as a trail can